sapphirejs/consoler/README.md

 ### Options

-Options are a tiny bit more complicated as they may be flags, may have a type, or default values.
+Options are a tiny bit more complicated as they may be flags, may have a type, alias, or default value.
 We'll explore each of them.

-In the simplest usecase, options can be anonymous and called by their name.
-Option flags will always return true.
+In the simplest usecase, options can be defined without parameters.
+Option flags will always return true, while `--opt=` will expect a string.

 ```javascript
 // CLI: writefile myfile.txt --atomic --content=hello